michiguel/Gaviota-Tablebases/readme.txt

 Rakefile.rb is the ruby version of Makefile.
 You have to install 'rake' to execute it.
 This is what I use but you don't have to.
-It is provided out of lazyness.
+It is provided out of laziness.
 I should probably remove it.

 ------------------ COMPILING A STATIC LIBRARY (optional) --------------------

 Aaron Becker wrote a Makefile to compile a static library --> libgtb.a I just applied this modification from his fork.
 For now, this for Linux only.
 Type 'make' to compile it.
-Some people may find this approach more convenient since the libray has to be compiled only once.
+Some people may find this approach more convenient since the library has to be compiled only once.
 Of course, this library needs to be included at linking time, when you compile your own program